-In this article, we’ll look at my eight favorite keyword research tools, plus some fancy tricks you can use to get a wooden peg leg up on your competition.
+In this article, we’ll look at my nine favorite keyword research tools, plus some fancy tricks you can use to get a wooden peg leg up on your competition.
 Some are free, and some are not (but well worth the money).

 So without further ado, let’s take you from being like this guy...

 To this guy.